dbellt/azure-docs.es-es/articles/service-bus-messaging/service-bus-dotnet-get-started-with-queues.md

 ### <a name="add-code-to-send-messages-to-the-queue"></a>Incorporación de código para enviar mensajes a la cola

-1. En **Program.cs**, agregue las siguientes instrucciones `using` a la parte superior del archivo después de la instrucción `using` actual.
+1. Reemplace el código del archivo **Program.cs** por el código siguiente.
+Estos son los pasos importantes del código.
+    1. Crea un objeto [ServiceBusClient](/dotnet/api/azure.messaging.servicebus.servicebusclient) mediante la cadena de conexión al espacio de nombres.
+    1. Invoca al método [CreateSender](/dotnet/api/azure.messaging.servicebus.servicebusclient.createsender) en el objeto `ServiceBusClient` para crear un objeto [ServiceBusSender](/dotnet/api/azure.messaging.servicebus.servicebussender) para la cola específica de Service Bus.
+    1. Crea un objeto [ServiceBusMessageBatch](/dotnet/api/azure.messaging.servicebus.servicebusmessagebatch) mediante [ServiceBusSender.CreateMessageBatchAsync](/dotnet/api/azure.messaging.servicebus.servicebussender.createmessagebatchasync).
+    1. Agrega mensajes al lote mediante [ServiceBusMessageBatch.TryAddMessage](/dotnet/api/azure.messaging.servicebus.servicebusmessagebatch.tryaddmessage).
+    1. Envía el lote de mensajes a la cola de Service Bus mediante el método [ServiceBusSender.SendMessagesAsync](/dotnet/api/azure.messaging.servicebus.servicebussender.sendmessagesasync).

+        Para más información, consulte los comentarios del código.

         ```csharp
+        using System;
         using System.Threading.Tasks;
         using Azure.Messaging.ServiceBus;
-    ```
-1. En la clase `Program`, agregue las dos propiedades estáticas siguientes.

-    ```csharp
+        namespace QueueSender
+        {
+            class Program
+            {
                 // connection string to your Service Bus namespace
                 static string connectionString = "<NAMESPACE CONNECTION STRING>";

                 // name of your Service Bus queue
                 static string queueName = "<QUEUE NAME>";
-    ```

-    > [!NOTE]
-    > Reemplace `<NAMESPACE CONNECTION STRING>` por la cadena de conexión del espacio de nombres de Service Bus.
-Además, reemplace `<QUEUE NAME>` por el nombre de la cola.
-1. Declare las siguientes propiedades estáticas en la clase `Program`.
-Vea los comentarios de código para obtener más detalles.

-    ```csharp
                 // the client that owns the connection and can be used to create senders and receivers
                 static ServiceBusClient client;

                 // the sender used to publish messages to the queue
                 static ServiceBusSender sender;

                 // number of messages to be sent to the queue
                 private const int numOfMessages = 3;
-    ```
-1. Reemplace el método `Main()` por el método `Main`**asincrónico**.

-    ```csharp
                 static async Task Main()
                 {
                     // The Service Bus client types are safe to cache and use as a singleton for the lifetime
                     // of the application, which is best practice when messages are being published or read
                     // regularly.
                     //
                     // Create the clients that we'll use for sending and processing messages.
                     client = new ServiceBusClient(connectionString);
                     sender = client.CreateSender(queueName);

                     // create a batch
                     using ServiceBusMessageBatch messageBatch = await sender.CreateMessageBatchAsync();

                     for (int i = 1; i <= 3; i++)
                     {
                         // try adding a message to the batch
                         if (!messageBatch.TryAddMessage(new ServiceBusMessage($"Message {i}")))
                         {
                             // if it is too large for the batch
                             throw new Exception($"The message {i} is too large to fit in the batch.");
                         }
                     }

                     try
                     {
                         // Use the producer client to send the batch of messages to the Service Bus queue
                         await sender.SendMessagesAsync(messageBatch);
                         Console.WriteLine($"A batch of {numOfMessages} messages has been published to the queue.");
                     }
                     finally
                     {
                         // Calling DisposeAsync on client types is required to ensure that network
                         // resources and other unmanaged objects are properly cleaned up.
                         await sender.DisposeAsync();
                         await client.DisposeAsync();
                     }

                     Console.WriteLine("Press any key to end the application");
                     Console.ReadKey();
                 }
+            }
+        }
         ```
+1. Reemplace `<NAMESPACE CONNECTION STRING>` por la cadena de conexión del espacio de nombres de Service Bus.
+Además, reemplace `<QUEUE NAME>` por el nombre de la cola.
 1. Compile el proyecto y asegúrese de que no hay errores.
 1. Ejecute el programa y espere el mensaje de confirmación.